Analytics Without Surveillance

 Open source, MIT-licensed, privacy-focused, cookie-free.
 It runs on your own server.
 The data will inshallah never leave your infrastructure.
 No consent banner needed because there’s nothing to consent to.
 No cookies, no personal data, no cross-site tracking.

 What it gives you: page views, referrers, browser and device breakdown, country of origin, and custom events.
 Clean dashboard, real-time data.
-A business owner can open it and understand what’s happening inshallah without training.
+A business owner can inshallah open it and understand what’s happening, without training.

 What it doesn’t give you: individual visitor profiles, session recordings, or heatmaps.
 It doesn’t identify individual visitors.
 It tells you what happened on your site.

-Umami was already running on my server, hosted behind a private VPN.
+Umami was already running on the server, behind a private VPN.
 That’s where the interesting decisions started.

 Most self-hosted analytics guides end with “visit your-domain.com and log in.”
 Your analytics dashboard is now on the public internet.
 Anyone can find it.
 Automated scanners will discover it.
 Bots will attempt default credentials.